thewchan/uxf/README.md

 corresponding value or values must be any valid value for the specified type, or `?` (null).

+Lists and tables are ordered, that is, they preserve their values' order.
-Maps are insertion-ordered, that is, they preserve their items' order.
+Maps are unordered, so they do not preserve their items' order.

 A `table` starts with a _ttype_.
 Next comes the table's values.
 The number of values in any given row is equal to the number of field names in the